-Team Check-in/Registration will take place onsite prior to your first game.
+Team Check-in/Registration will take place online through GotSoccer prior to the event.

 A. US Teams Check-in/Registration Requirements